-Through the late nineteenth century, many of the earlier large estates were subdivided into smaller allotments, including the South Yarra Hill estate between Park and Leopold streets, and the creation of Mason Street in the late 1880s.
 By the end of the nineteenth century, the suburb of South Yarra, west of Punt Road, was substantially developed with a mix of substantial and modest residences.
 The centre of the precinct, in the block between Millswyn and Leopold streets, comprised relatively high density development of terrace pairs and detached villas.
-There also remained a number of larger residences to the east and west of the precinct and towards the river, including Moullrassie, Goodrest and Maritimo on Toorak Road, and Fairlie House on Anderson Street.131
+There also remained a number of larger residences to the east and west of the precinct and towards the river, including Moullrassie, Goodrest and Maritimo on Toorak Road, and Fairlie House on Anderson Street.146

 By the interwar period, the urban character of South Yarra was changing.
 The Argus noted that development of residential flats was 'one of the features of architectural work in Melbourne' in this period, and South Yarra came to be regarded as 'one of the best [suburbs] in Melbourne' for this type of development.
-132 New streets also continued to be formed from the subdivision of the earlier estates, and demolition of nineteenth century mansions.
+When the streets also continued to be formed from the subdivision of the earlier estates, and demolition of nineteenth century mansions.
 Marne Street was created following subdivision of the extensive grounds of Maritimo in the early 1920s.
 The mansion itself was demolished in 1928, after the death of its owner J F W Payne.
-133 Fairlie Court was created on the site of Fairlie House; and St Leonards Court was formed following demolition of the substantial residence, St Leonards.
-134 By 1940, the street was extensively developed with flat blocks such as Marne Court, Moore Abbey, Balmoral flats, Maritimo flats and Garden Court.
-135
+He Fairlie Court was created on the site of Fairlie House; and St Leonards Court was formed following demolition of the substantial residence, St Leonards.

-The replacement of earlier buildings with flat blocks was met with some opposition, with concerns that the area was being 'exploited for commercialism'.136 Other developments attracted media attention for their modernity, including St Leonards (1939) in St Leonards Court, in which the owner installed 'modern household appliances and equipment'.137 The popularity of flat block developments continued into the post-war period, with the Argus noting that 'many small attractive blocks of flats ... are regarded as good investments'.138
+Marne Street was created following subdivision of the extensive grounds of Maritimo.
+The mansion was demolished in 1928, after the death of its owner JFW Payne150 and the street was developed in two main stages between 1919 and 1928.151 By 1940, Marne Street was extensively developed with flat blocks such as Marne Court, Moore Abbey, Balmoral flats, Maritimo flats and Garden Court;152 and noted architects involved in the design of the developments included Joseph Plottell, Edward Bilson, Arthur Plaistead and Robert Hamilton.153 including St Leonards (1939) in St Leonards Court, in which the owner installed 'modern household appliances and equipment'.155 The popularity of flat block developments continued into the post-war period, with the Argus noting that 'many small attractive blocks of flats ... are regarded as good investments'.156